PoemMaster13/PoemMaster13.github.io/halloween.md

-Halloween
+# Halloween

-"Ding Dong" at the door
+"Ding Dong" at the door,
-you slowley creep across the floor
+you slowly creep across the floor.

-you peek out thruogh the keyhole round and see a mummy bandages bound
+You peek out through the keyhole round,
+and see a mummy bandages bound.

-you leep back but then it speeks and candy is all that it seeks
+You leep back but then it speaks,
+and candy is all that it seeks.